-Rouse Hill House and Farm - Hawkesbury
+Rouse Hill House and Farm - Rouse Hill

 Rouse Hill House and Farm is one of Australia's most culturally important historic properties, not only for its artefacts, furnishings, buildings and gardens, but also because it is the most complete document of continuous family occupancy of a country house in New South Wales.